Lemon Grove Incident

 The Lemon Grove Case (Roberto Alvarez vs. the board of trustees of the Lemon Grove School District), commonly known as the Lemon Grove Incident, was the United States' first successful school desegregation case.
 The incident occurred in 1930 and 1931 in Lemon Grove, California, where the local school board attempted to build a separate school for children of Mexican origin.
-On March 30, 1931, the Superior Court of San Diego County ruled that the local school board's attempt to segregate 75 Mexican and Mexican American elementary school children was a violation of California state laws because ethnic Mexicans were considered White under the state's Education Code.
-Although often overlooked in the history of school desegregation, the Lemon Grove Case is increasingly heralded as the first victory over segregative educational practices and as a testimony to the Mexican immigrant parents who effectively utilized the U.S. legal system to protect their children's rights.
+On March 30, 1931, the San Diego County Superior Court ruled that the local school board's attempt to segregate 75 Mexican and Mexican American elementary school children was a violation of California state laws because ethnic Mexicans were considered White under the state's Education Code.
+Although often overlooked in the history of school desegregation, the Lemon Grove Case is increasingly heralded as the first victory over segregationist educational practices and as a testimony to the Mexican immigrant parents who effectively utilized the U.S. legal system to protect their children's rights.

 Background

-The segregation of Mexican and Mexican American children was commonplace throughout the Southwest in the early-to-mid 1900s.
-While the California Education Code did not explicitly allow for the segregation of children of Mexican descent, approximately 80% of California school districts with substantial Mexican and Mexican American populations were segregated.
-The other 20% of school districts maintained partial forms of segregation, such as segregated classrooms within mixed schools.
+The segregation of Mexican and Mexican American children was common throughout the Southwest in the early-to-mid 1900s.
+While the California Education Code did not explicitly allow for the segregation of children of Mexican descent, approximately 80% of California school districts with substantial Mexican and Mexican American populations had separate classrooms or elementary schools for Spanish speaking students.
+It is not known how many Mexican children were in these remedial classes The other 20% of school districts maintained partial forms of segregation, such as segregated classrooms within mixed schools.
 School boards in cities such as Pasadena, Santa Ana, Riverside, and Los Angeles offered various rationales for such segregation.
 Many districts relied on linguistic arguments, claiming that segregation was necessary given English "language handicaps".
 Others cited the need to train Mexican and Mexican American youth for "appropriate" jobs.
 Several districts argued that "Americanization" schools were necessary to properly assimilate Mexican and Mexican American youth.
 Authorities often promised that Mexican and Mexican American youth could be integrated upon their mastery of the English language and their complete Americanization; yet these pledges almost always went unfulfilled.
 Records indicate that such "Mexican schools" had substandard facilities, shorter school years, and poorer quality of instruction.
 Furthermore, in the city of Lemon Grove itself there was a growing resentment against its Mexican population due to the sudden rise in growth rates for this particular demographic as well as the overall fear of the loss of white collar jobs from US citizens and giving them to Mexican Americans.